Ch00k/mullvad-compass/README.md

                                   Activated when running without filter options.

     Table Mode:                   Shows all matching servers in a table, sorted by latency.
-                                  Activated by using any filter option (-m, -s, -o, -d, -6).
+                                  Activated by using any filter option (-m, -o, -d, -6).

 FILTER OPTIONS (Table Mode):
-    -m, --max-distance KM              Maximum distance in km from your location (default: 500, range: 1-20000) -s, --server-type TYPE             Filter by server type (wireguard, openvpn) -o, --wireguard-obfuscation TYPE   Filter WireGuard servers by obfuscation (lwo, quic, shadowsocks) -d, --daita                        Filter WireGuard servers with DAITA enabled -6, --ipv6                         Use IPv6 addresses for pinging
+    -m, --max-distance KM              Maximum distance in km from your location (default: 500, range: 1-20000) -o, --wireguard-obfuscation TYPE   Filter WireGuard servers by obfuscation (lwo, quic, shadowsocks) -d, --daita                        Filter WireGuard servers with DAITA enabled -6, --ipv6                         Use IPv6 addresses for pinging